openforcefield/open-forcefield-tools/README.md

 Some examples:
 * `FlowCalorimetry` for `HeatCapacity` or `ExcessMolarEnthalpy`
 * `VibratingTubeMethod` for `MassDensity`
-* `Simulation`, where `Simulation` is an object which contains all the necessary information to generate the physical property.
+* `MolecularSimulation`, where `MolecularSimulation` is an object which contains all the necessary information to generate the physical property given a model (exact enumeration of information TBD).
 It does not include the parameters for the model.

 #### Physical property measurements

 * Note: `MeasuredPhysicalProperty` and `ComputedPhysicalProperty` are being merged together into `PhysicalProperty`

-A `PhysicalProperty` is a combination of `ThermodynamicState`, and a unit-bearing measured property `value` and `uncertainty`:
+An example of creating a `Physical Property`:

 ```python
 # Define mixture
 mixture = Composition()